CoinFabrik/scout/docs/docs/vulnerabilities/README.md

 contract until the execution of the called code is over, then the control is delivered back to the caller.
-A _reentrancy_ vulnerability may happen when a user calls a function, this function calls a malicious contract which again calls this same function, and this 'reentrancy' has unexpected reprecussions to the contract.
+A _reentrancy_ vulnerability may happen when a user calls a function, this function calls a malicious contract which again calls this same function, and this 'reentrancy' has unexpected repercussions to the contract.

 This kind of attack was used in Ethereum for